jdreaver/kernel-dev/patches/2025-01-19-sample-kernfs/README.md

   - Use kernfs code style as an example!
   - Use KernelDoc <https://docs.kernel.org/doc-guide/kernel-doc.html>
     - Any important function descriptions

-- Rebase against git://git.kernel.org/pub/scm/linux/kernel/git/gregkh/driver-core.git
-- Ensure we have locking for any parent/child relationship modifications in `sample_kern_directory`.
-  - Check if `kernfs` provides top-level locks on all of these actions.
-We don't want to add extra locks!
-If `kernfs` locks, document it.
-    - In particular, does `kernfs_remove_self` (which removes self-protection) kill our locking?
 - Run through all of these cool tools to find undefined behavior, memory leaks, etc <https://docs.kernel.org/dev-tools/index.html>

 Ideas besides `inc`: